Board of Directors

 I'm proud to be a Lifetime Achievement Award recipient and look forward to continuing to help cycling grow in the Waterloo Region.
 I'm a past Treasurer and President of the Waterloo Cycling Club and one of the founding members of the WCC Trails Committee.
 Presently I am the Chair of the WCC Trails Committee.
 My plan for rejoining the Board is centred around bringing the Trails Committee and Board closer.
 Over the last couple of years the Hydrocut has grown tremendously and as a WCC board member I will continue to pursue and manage that growth.

-Kerry Gale - Director
+Scott Nevin - Director

-Blake Ellis - Director
+Zack Maloney - Director